w3c/AB-public/Vision/README.md

 	internationalization,
 	privacy,
 	and security.
+* We believe the Web must be an environmentally sustainable platform, as defined [in the Ethical Web Principles] (https://www.w3.org/TR/ethical-web-principles/#sustainable).
 * Our standards are rooted in a strong royalty-free patent policy and open copyright licenses, openly developed with consensus of industry and key stakeholders.